vladvelici/ng2-mock-server/README.md

-ng2-mock-server
+ng-mock-server
 ===============

-An angular2 mock XHRBackend to ease front-end development when no real back-end is available.
+An angular2+ mock XHRBackend to ease front-end development when no real back-end is available.

 - No need to run a back-end on the dev machine.
 - Easy to show off a front-end from static servers like GitHub Pages, etc.